msandifo/reprosci/2018/003/Readme.md

 market.
 Here I explore a time series of Gladstone Port Authority LNG export volume, Roma CSG production volumes, and NEM market prices.

-Gas production is in TJ/day and NEM prices in AUD$
+Gas production is in TJ/day and NEM prices in AUD$.

+The proportion of ags production used to supprt gas LNG gas production and transoprt, the parasitic. load, is uncertain, and can be varied by changing the default value of 12% in `drake.R`

+`parasitic.load=12`

 ## Data Sources